Ear Eczema: Symptoms, Causes, Prevention, & Treatment Options

-Ear eczema is an inflammatory skin condition characterized by dry and scaly skin, redness, blisters, and swelling.
+Ear eczema is an inflammatory skin condition characterized by dry and scaly skin, redness, ear pain, blisters, and ear swelling.
 Multiple factors such as genetics and exposure to environmental pollutants contribute to the development of eczema in the ear lobes, eardrums, and ear canal.
 While there is currently no cure for eczema, you can resort to home remedies and medical treatments for symptom management.
 For example, keeping your ears clean and using medicated creams and medications can reduce dry skin and itching.
 In addition, avoiding triggers and staying hydrated can minimize eczema flare-ups.

 Frequently Asked Questions